 • crush blueberries;

-• consume 1 glass after each meal.
+• drink 1 glass after each meal.

-Article formatting: Lozinsky Oleg
+Article format: Lozinsky Oleg

-Video about the inguinal lymph nodes in women
+Video about inguinal lymph nodes in women

 Features of inflammation of the lymph nodes in the groin: